 You might not have Nike’s marketing budget or access to Lebron James, but you can still create fun and engaging ads for your target audience.

 9. Partner with influencers

 YouTube pioneered influencer marketing.
 It’s one of the most effective ways to reach your target audience easily.

 Influencers already have an existing audience that you can leverage.
-And if their audience overlaps your target audience, you have an opportunity to reach a more extensive and leverage the influencer’s established trust and credibility with their audience.
+And if their audience overlaps your target audience, you can reach a more extensive and leverage the influencer’s established trust and credibility with their audience.

 As a small business, you must find an influencer who fits your niche and budget.
-Do your research and look for micro-influencers who are a good match for your brand.
+Do your research and look for micro-influencers who match your brand well.

 10. Monitor progress

 Don’t forget to track your progress monthly.
-Use YouTube analytics to know which videos your audience likes more, monitor channel traffic, and get more insights through built-in reports.
+Use YouTube analytics to know which videos your audience likes, monitor channel traffic, and get more insights through built-in reports.